kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 .. warning:: Check your interface for resultserver IP!
 Some virtualization software (for example Virtualbox)
     don't bring up the virtual networking interfaces until a virtual machine is started.
-    Cuckoo needs to have the interface where you bind the resultserver up before the start, so please check your network setup.
+    CAPE needs to have the interface where you bind the resultserver up before the start, so please check your network setup.
 If you are not sure about how to get the interface up, a good trick is to manually start and stop an analysis virtual machine, this will bring virtual networking up.
     If you are using NAT/PAT in your network, you can set up the resultserver IP